INSPIRE-MIF/2017.2/GeoJSON/geojson-encoding-rule.md

 This section describes how the encoding is derived from the converted conceptual model, and describes which common rules have to be applied for this encoding rule.

-### Common Rules
+### Character Encoding

-* `GEOJSON-REQ-01`: The character encoding of all data encoding in GeoJSON shall be UTF-8.
+The character encoding of all data encoding in GeoJSON shall be UTF-8.

+### Coordinate Reference Systems

-* `GEOJSON-REQ-02`: As per the requirements of the GeoJSON - IETF RFC 7946 specification, the default CRS for any data set delivered using this encoding rule is a geographic coordinate reference system, using the World Geodetic System 1984 (WGS 84) datum, with longitude and latitude units of decimal degrees, unless there is prior arrangement.
+As per the requirements of the GeoJSON - IETF RFC 7946 specification, the default CRS for any data set delivered using this encoding rule is a geographic coordinate reference system, using the World Geodetic System 1984 (WGS 84) datum, with longitude and latitude units of decimal degrees, unless there is prior arrangement.
 This is equivalent to the coordinate reference system identified by the Open Geospatial Consortium (OGC) URN `urn:ogc:def:crs:OGC::CRS84`.

 NOTE As INSPIRE mandates the use of the European Terrestrial Reference System 1989  (ETRS89, see [Requirement 1](https://inspire.ec.europa.eu/reports/ImplementingRules/DataSpecifications/INSPIRE_Specification_CRS_v2.0.pdf)) for the areas within the geographical scope of ETRS89 and both CRS84 and ETRS89 use the GRS 80 ellipsoid (although with minor enhancements), we shall assume CRS84 to be equivalent to ETRS89.
 If, for any dataset, this assumption would be problematic, then GeoJSON cannot serve as an alternative encoding rule for that dataset.

-* `GEOJSON-REQ-03`: In the GeoJSON encoding rule, `nilReason` information shall not be maintained per feature, but rather in the dataset metadata.
-Properties that have `nil` values shall thus be ignored in the encoding process.

-NOTE If, for any dataset, there is specific `nilReason` information per feature, then GeoJSON cannot serve as an alternative encoding rule for that dataset

 ### Alternate Coordinate Reference System support

 While the required Coordinate Reference System for any data encoded in GeoJSON is CRS84, a client may request delivery of a data set using a different projected reference system, as per the mechanism described in Requirement 8 in the [WFS 3.0 draft specification](https://github.com/opengeospatial/WFS_FES).

-* `GEOJSON-REC-01`: An INSPIRE Download service delivering data encoded in GeoJSON shall be able to deliver projected geometries if a client requests these explicitly, at least for the spatial reference systems documented in section 6.3. of the data specifications that fall within the scope of this encodign specification.
+An INSPIRE Download service delivering data encoded in GeoJSON shall be able to deliver projected geometries if a client requests these explicitly, at least for the spatial reference systems documented in section 6.3. of the data specifications that fall within the scope of this encodign specification.
 When delivering data that is not in [CRS 84](http://www.opengis.net/def/crs/OGC/1.3/CRS84), the GeoJSON data should include the `crs` member as defined in the deprecated (Draft 6 of the GeoJSON specification)[http://wiki.geojson.org/GeoJSON_draft_version_6].

+### nilReason information

+In the GeoJSON encoding rule, `nilReason` information shall not be maintained per feature, but rather in the dataset metadata.
+Properties that have `nil` values shall thus be ignored in the encoding process.

+NOTE If, for any dataset, there is specific `nilReason` information per feature, then GeoJSON cannot serve as an alternative encoding rule for that dataset

 ### Identifiers